lastboy/package-script/README.md

 <p>It's obvious that you can use this package only for spawning if you wish to run multiple synchronized commands by configuration.</p>

 ## Blog
-Some more information in my [blog](http://nodejscorner.blogspot.co.il/)
+Some more information [NodeJS Corner](http://nodejscorner.blogspot.co.il/) blog

 ## How To